 If you're selling OEM parts or accessories online, you'll find that many of the companies selling parts online are working with a very small margin.
-Many OEM parts are sold for dealer cost plus 10-15%, which is considerably less than retail part pricing.
+Many OEM parts are sold for dealer cost—plus 10-15%, which is considerably less than retail part pricing.
 Of course, if your OEM parts store is going to compete, your pricing will need to be in line with the competition.
 Be sure to check your part pricing against the top ranked sellers in your niche.

-Ecommerce marketing is typically focused in five areas:
+E-commerce marketing is typically focused in five areas:

-Most parts etailers will find marketing a bit overwhelming.
+Most parts retailers will find marketing a bit overwhelming.
 Still, a little bit of time spent learning the basics is usually a good investment.
 If nothing else, a good understanding of the basics makes it easier to hire a marketing agency that will do a good job.

-A Note About Auto Parts Ecommerce Platforms
+A Note About Best E-commerce Platforms for Auto Parts

-In terms of fulfillment, you want an ecommerce platform that will connect with a fulfillment tool like ShipStation or ShipWorks.
-It's also a good idea to make sure the ecommerce platform will interface with your inventory and accounting software.
+In terms of fulfillment, you want an e-commerce platform that will connect with a fulfillment tool like ShipStation or ShipWorks.
+It's also a good idea to make sure the e-commerce platform will interface with your inventory and accounting software.
 For dealerships, this often means looking for a platform that works with the DMS.

 In terms of marketing, there are a handful of features that should be considered essential:

 - Platforms that can be customized in terms of look and feel are also important.
 Conversion and usability testing is pointless if you can't make changes based on test results.
 If you can't add blog posts to the site or create landing pages with unique content, you should keep looking.
 Platforms that can't support your content strategy are hard to grow.

 This is a guest post by Jason Lancaster, President of Spork Marketing.
 Spork is an online marketing agency that specializes in auto parts and accessories marketing.